ropensci/EDIutils/CONTRIBUTING.md

 ## Code

 All code for this package is found in `R/`.
 All functions should be thoroughly documented with `roxygen2`.
-Code should conform to the rOpenSci [Style guide](https://github.com/ropensci/onboarding/blob/master/packaging_guide.md).
+All new code should follow the [tidyverse style guide](https://style.tidyverse.org/) and can be applied with the  [styler](https://cran.r-project.org/web/packages/styler/index.html) and [lintr](https://cran.r-project.org/web/packages/lintr/index.html) packages.

 ## Testing